-We will stress the importance of co-developing the design of readout electronics, sensors and microfluidics.
-To realize future sequencing concepts, experts of these different disciplines need to work together.
+We will stress the importance of co-developing the design of readout electronics and sensors.
+To realize future concepts, experts of these different disciplines need to work together.

 Romano Hoofman is Program Director at imec.IC-link since 2016.
 He is currently responsible for the innovation programs of the unit and for the coordination of the EUROPRACTICE Service.

 He started his career in industry, where he worked as a Principal Scientist at Philips Research and later on NXP Semiconductors.
 He covered many different R&D topics, ranging from CMOS integration, advanced packaging, thin-film batteries, photovoltaics and (bio)sensors.